Armored Heart: Tamed Soul

 Celia let her eyes roam over each one.
 Gella had clearly put thought into this.
 Both the collar and the rune would give her an infinitely long leash, but a leash nonetheless.
 The idea of Gella making her into a house pet was even worse though, especially with the implication she’d be entirely content with it.
 The image of herself with Tabby's ears and tail, lounging in the sun flashed across her mind.
 Not the worst of fates, no, but that would mean complacency, and that was death for a warrior.
 That left the collar and the rune, and… she sighed.
 You're already giving ground, she chastised herself.
 “What if I don't want any of them?
 You want me as your champion, fine.
 Even living here so I can train, I could live with.
 This is where the swordmaster and smith are.
 And finding me, sure, but even spying on me, and always knowing my location…”

 Gella smiled softly, pointing out the window.
-“I said the fey you met were mostly benevolent, but that is something of a misrepresentation.
-They believe themselves to be acting in the best interests of mortals, but often have... differing ideas of what those interests are.
+“I said the fae you met were mostly benevolent, but that is something of a misrepresentation.
+They believe themselves to be acting in the best interests of mortals, but often have… differing ideas of what those interests are.
 They only let you go because I forced them, Celia.
 If I hadn't arrived, they would still have your mind in the palm of their hand, and called it a kindness.”
 Pointing back at Celia, she continued.
 “The second reason is much more simple.
 I want to.
 I want to be able to know where you are, and find you at my leisure.
 I would rather not force you to accept that, but you know I could.”

 That stirred Celia's ire, and she glanced over to where her sheathed blade was lying.
 It was only steps away… but before she could grab it, Gella's eyes had followed her gaze.
 “Tarraing,” she incanted, and the scabbard and blade flew into her outstretched hand before the warrior could reach it.
 She held it opposite the hand that held the ring, and Celia's heart thundered for a moment, thinking the mage would banish it again.
 Instead, she simply flipped it over so the hilt was towards Celia.

 Taking her blade back with confusion, she glanced from mage to items on the table and back again.
 Standing up and belting on her blade, Celia nodded toward the bracelet.
-“If I ran, would you come after me, or at least send people after me?” she asked flatly.
+“If I ran, would you come after me, or at least send people after me?”
+She asked flatly.

 Gella simply nodded once.